Having those long-term foods for a rainy day makes a great prepper stockpile.

 For storing dried beans, it is recommended you stick with airtight sealable food storage containers and mylar bags which stop oxygen absorption for long-term foods.
 The bags help considerably to extend the shelf-life of almost all foods that you are looking to store.
 There are also a number of other ways that you might want to look at to extend the shelf-life of your foods as well.

-Oats are amazing and a very filling food source that can be easily used in breakfasts and sweets.
+Oats are amazing and a very filling food source that can be easily used in all sorts of meals and snacks.
 Sure, they are not as easy to cook as most other food types but can last upwards of 30 years if kept in the same manner as beans.
 And, did we mention how cheap they are.

 Pasta is a great shelf food as it is another carbohydrate item to mix with anything else to make a cold or hot pasta depending on what you are after.
 For most commercially-packaged freeze-dried pasta they sit around the 8-30 year shelf lifespan.

 Take a look at the packs in the supermarket as some Italian pasta varies quite widely in their expiry dates.

 Dried fruits, or dehydrated fruits, are fruits that have been dried out such as raisins, apricots, apple and of course dates, but the possibilities don’t stop there.
 You can really dehydrate any fruit and many vegetables.

 Most dehydrated fruits will keep well up to five years, but dates and raisins may keep a bit longer if stored in the same preserved way as beans but in a cooler temperature.